TaylorMouse/MaxScripts/Research/warcraft3reforged_research.md

 |External Animation File reference|260 bytes ( not used imho)
 |Unk| 4 bytes
 |Bounding box| 24 bytes ( 2x 3 floats) that contain the max and min points of the bounding box
-|150| 4 bytes containing the integer 150 ( Always 150 up till now )
+|Animation blend time ?| 4 bytes containing the integer 150 ( Always 150 up till now )

 ### SEQS